 Ms. Huber also has an active pro bono practice.
 She second-chaired a Section 1983 civil rights suit in federal court, and has experience in parole proceedings, asylum proceedings, and habeas corpus petitions.

 Cases of Note

 Securities and Exchange Commission v.
 Executive: The Securities and Exchange Commission launched a securities fraud suit in California federal court against our client, a former vice president of sales.
-The SEC claims he grossly inflated his company's revenue in order to raise additional capital from investors.
+The SEC claimed he grossly inflated his company's revenue in order to raise additional capital from investors.
 We also defended him in a parallel criminal investigation.
 We were able to prevent any criminal charges from being filed, and resolved the SEC case for a small penalty.

 United States v.
 Michael Shanahan Jr.: In a criminal options backdating case, we secured a dismissal before trial for Michael Shanahan Jr., who served on Engineered Support Systems Inc.'s board of directors and was a member of the company's compensation committee.
 We also represented him in a parallel options backdating action brought by the Securities and Exchange Commission.
 After eight days of trial testimony, a federal judge in Missouri granted our motion for judgment as a matter of law.